bchugg/bchugg.github.io/index.md

 <img id='headerim' src="/assets/images/lawme.jpg">

-I'm a first year PhD student in the [machine learning department](https://www.ml.cmu.edu/) at Carnegie Mellon University.
+I'm a first year PhD student in the [machine learning department](https://www.ml.cmu.edu/) at CMU, where I'm advised by [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/).

 On the side, I co-host the <a href="https://www.incrementspodcast.com/" ref='nofollow'>Increments</a> podcast, where <a href="https://vmasrani.github.io/">Vaden Masrani</a> and I yell at each other and others about philosophy and science.
 Occasionally I also [write]({% link writing.md %}) things.

 Previously, I was the lead research analyst at Stanford's [RegLab](https://reglab.stanford.edu/).
 Prior to Stanford I was a master's student at Oxford's [Mathematical Institute](https://www.maths.ox.ac.uk/), and before that I was an undergraduate in maths and computer science at UBC.
 Sometime before that I played Lego and watched a lot of Blue's Clues.

 You can contact me at benchugg $$\alpha\tau$$ cmu.edu.
 In accordance with the bizarre norms of academia, here is my [CV](assets/files/cv.pdf).